mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 First, we have something that looks exactly like a call of a function - beginning with the name (`myNot`), and later the parameters of the function, separated by spaces.
 In this particular case, we have only one parameter, which we named `x`.

 Next, we have an assignment (`=` character), after which we write the actual function - the part which we call "function body".
-In this case, the function body is just a simple `if then else` statement.
+In this case, the function body is just a simple `if then else` expression.
 Let's break it down.

 Right after the `if` keyword we have to provide a condition.
 Our condition is really `x == True`.
 You probably recognize `==` from other languages.
 In Haskell it means the same thing - it's an equality operator.